VinayakJha-1/Product_sales_analaysis/README.md

 <h3> Market Research  </h3>
 <p> Zee-5 offers a wide range of content including movies, TV shows, and original web series, and generates revenue through subscription fees and advertising. </p>
 <ul>
-<li> The Total Available Market (TAM) for Zee-5 would be the total number of internet users in India, since Zee-5 is primarily targeted towards the Indian market.</li> <li>The Serviceable Available Market (SAM) would be a subset of the TAM, consisting of internet users who have access to digital entertainment platforms and are willing to pay for subscription services.</li>
+<li> The Total Available Market (TAM) for Zee-5 is the total number of internet users in India, since Zee-5 is primarily targeted towards the Indian market.</li> <li>The Serviceable Available Market (SAM) would be a subset of the TAM, consisting of internet users who have access to digital entertainment platforms and are willing to pay for subscription services.</li>
-<li>The Serviceable Obtainable Market (SOM) would be an even smaller subset of the SAM, consisting of those who are actually using Zee-5's platform or have the potential to switch to it.
-Further analysis would be required to accurately determine these market sizes.</li>
+<li>The Serviceable Obtainable Market (SOM) consists of those who are actually using Zee-5's platform or have the potential to switch to it. </li>
 <ul>
 	<img src="https://drive.google.com/uc?export=view&id=17ue_3fxHW1Nt88mJop9fSBVggkJC5S4I">
     <br>